scabarrus/scabarrus.com/README.md

 * mutating webhook to apply modify resource on fly
 * validate webhook to check compliance rules of resources managed

+An additional microservice called user-management provide API to register in postgres user, groups and roles.

 ## Lab environment